-The investigators are evaluating the health impacts of the Extreme Energy Makeover (EEM) program – designed to improve energy efficiency in low-income homes through weatherization.
-The researchers are assessing how improving dwelling quality impacts health as well as energy cost savings.
-They are also examining how the resulting energy cost savings affect household budgets and expenditures on health and well-being.
-This project will create a database of the characteristics, health impacts, and costs and savings of weatherization.
-The database and findings from the study will inform optimization of low-income energy efficiency and healthy housing programs, particularly in moderate and hot-humid climate zones.
+The project team evaluated the health impacts of the Extreme Energy Makeover (EEM) program – designed to improve energy efficiency in low-income homes through weatherization.
+The team assessed how improving dwelling quality impacts health as well as energy cost savings.
+They also examined how the resulting energy cost savings affect household budgets and expenditures on health and well-being.

 Natural experiment including three comparison groups.
 Differences of means tests are used to compare a set of homes receiving weatherization treatment to a set of homes waitlisted to receive treatment and a set of homes that received treatment one year before.
 Self-reported health surveys are administered prior to weatherization and again one year later.